algolia/algoliasearch-django/README.md

 ## Index settings

 We provide many ways to configure your index allowing you to tune your overall index relevancy.
-All the configuration are explained on [our website](https://www.algolia.com/doc/python#Settings).
+All the configuration is explained on [our website](https://www.algolia.com/doc/python#Settings).

 ```python
 class ArticleIndex(AlgoliaIndex):